glynnbird/couchshell/README.md

     >> rmdir test
     {"ok":true}

+## Copying a document

+When inside a directory (database), we can copy a document with:

+    testdb >> cp doc1 doc2
+    {"ok":true,"id":"doc2","rev":"1-fda016d0fc74921c9b324b7aff5cbbdb"}

+If the destination document is already there, we will get an error:

+    testdb >> cp doc1 doc2
+    409: Document update conflict.

 ## Copying a database

-When at the top of the directory tree, you can replicate one database to another with the `cp` commnand
+When at the top of the directory tree, we can replicate one database to another with the `cp` commnand

     >> cp databasea databaseb
     Replication scheduled:
     {"ok":true,"id":"30990d73131ad3674d3d778dbb461d85","rev":"1-6bf28911ef8daa72ecc51762955e6f9a"}

 Replication happens asynchronously.
-You can check on its progress by using `cat` with the name of the target database:
+We can check on its progress by using `cat` with the name of the target database:

     >> cat databaseb
     {"db_name":"crimea","doc_count":18500,"doc_del_count":0,"update_seq":18500,"purge_seq":0,"compact_running":false,"disk_size":12021880,"data_size":11890503,"instance_start_time":"1427978103035439","disk_format_version":6,"committed_update_seq":18500}